arm-university/EduCheck/README.md

-# EduCheck
+# EduCheck code grading tool
-Welcome to the EduCheck auto grader tool.
+Welcome to the EduCheck code grading tool.
 ### [Download the tool here](https://github.com/arm-university/EduCheck/archive/refs/heads/main.zip)

 EduCheck is an auto grading tool for coding exercises in the [Rapid Embedded Education Kit](https://github.com/arm-university/Rapid-Embedded-Education-Kit).
 It does the following: